Common Care Questions

 How to Create a Pet-Safe Plant Collection

-In honor of National Pet Day, we've partnered with Small Door Vet to share our favorite pet-friendly houseplants and what to do if your furry friend munches on a houseplant.
+We've partnered with Small Door Vet to share our favorite pet-friendly houseplants and what to do if your furry friend munches on a houseplant.

 "We would usually recommend calling the ASPCA poison control hotline to speak to toxicologists as a 1st step to understand the degree of toxicity and if an immediate trip to the vet is necessary," says Richardson.
 This specialist toxicology team will also provide steps to your veterinary team to help handle any poisonous ingestions as experts in this field.